MicrosoftDocs/Advertising-docs/Advertising/bingads-12/campaign-management-service/coopsetting.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines the ad group level settings for feed-based cooperative bidding campaigns.
+description: Defines the ad group level settings for feed-based Microsoft Shopping Campaigns.
 ---
 # CoOpSetting Data Object - Campaign Management
-Defines the ad group level settings for feed-based cooperative bidding campaigns.
+Defines the ad group level settings for feed-based Microsoft Shopping Campaigns.

 > [!NOTE]
-> This setting is only applicable for ad groups in Microsoft Shopping Campaigns that are setup for Cooperative bidding.
-Not everyone is enabled for Cooperative bidding yet.
-If you don't, don't worry.
-It's coming soon.
+> This setting is only applicable for ad groups in Microsoft Shopping Campaigns that are setup for Sponsored Products.
+Sponsored Products are only available in the United States and are currently under open beta.

 ## Syntax
 ```xml